-Warning: This post contains spoilers for the first six seasons of Game of Thrones.
+Warning: This post contains spoilers for the first seven seasons of Game of Thrones.

 As Game of Thrones hurtles toward its seventh season — and in turn, the battle between the living and the dead that it seems to have been teasing since its very first scene — the show is undoubtedly setting fans up for some pretty dark moments.
-In fact, based on its grisly track record, it seems almost certain that a number of main characters will die before the series finally comes to a close after just 13 more episodes.
+In fact, based on its grisly track record, it seems almost certain that a number of main characters will die before the series finally comes to a close after the final season.

-So to keep things light as the long-awaited winter descends, here are 18 of the most hilarious memes Thrones has given rise to during its six-season run.
+So to keep things light as the long-awaited winter descends, here are the most hilarious memes Thrones has given rise to during its soon to be eight-season run.